rinart73/lite-youtube-embed/readme.md

 You can opt-in for a fallback mechanism that will try to find a working poster.

-1. First it will try your custom poster if defined.
+1. First your custom poster will be tried if it's defined.
 2. Then high resolution YouTube default poster.
-3. Thenit will downgrade it's size until it reaches 'hq' WebP.
+3. Then poster size will be downgraded until it reaches 'hq' WebP.
-4. Then it falls back to JPG.
+4. Then WebP will be dropped in favor of JPG.

 The overall speed of this method depends on the amount of tries it will take to find a working poster.
 YouTube can be quite slow for some reason when you ask it for non-existing images.